I get a lot of questions about Himalayan Salt Lamps:

 So the major thing that Himalayan Salt Lamps “do” is that they induce negative ions into your environment.
 (We’ll get to that in a moment).

-I have 1 in my sacred crystal studio here.
-He’s super heavy & pretty darn big…he’s comes up to my knee:
+I have one in my sacred crystal studio here.
+He’s super heavy & pretty darn big…he’s comes up to my knee.

-GEEK ALERT!!: A negative ion is an atom where the number of electrons whizzing around the outside is more than number of protons in the nucleus, giving the atom or molecule a net negative electrical charge.
+SALT LAMP GEEK ALERT!!: A negative ion is an atom where the number of electrons whizzing around the outside is more than the number of protons in the nucleus, giving the atom or molecule a net negative electrical charge.
 Got it?

 Most agree that the negative ions generated by a salt lamp happen via the photoelectric effect (the salt lamp emits electrons when struck by light).

-Now there are things in nature that are much better & more efficient at putting out negative ions than salt lamps; like mountains, waterfalls, beaches or forests.
+Now, there are things in nature that are much better and more efficient at putting out negative ions than salt lamps; like mountains, waterfalls, beaches or forests.
 Ionic minerals such as Tourmaline also produce them!

 Those are the spaces you want to be in.